Tony Romo

-Antonio Ramiro Romo (born April 21, 1980) is an American sportscaster and former football player who was a quarterback in the National Football League (NFL) for 14 seasons with the Dallas Cowboys.
-He played college football at Eastern Illinois University, where he made an Ohio Valley Conference championship appearance in 2001 and won the Walter Payton Award the following year.
+Antonio Ramiro Romo (born April 21, 1980) is an American former professional football quarterback who played in the National Football League (NFL) for 13 seasons with the Dallas Cowboys.
+He played college football for the Eastern Illinois Panthers, where he made an Ohio Valley Conference championship appearance in 2001 and won the Walter Payton Award the following year.
 Romo signed with the Cowboys as an undrafted free agent in 2003.

 Beginning his career in a backup role, Romo served as the Cowboys' primary starter from 2006 to 2015.
 He led the Cowboys to four postseason appearances during his tenure, while also receiving Pro Bowl honors amid each playoff run.
-Romo retired after the 2016 season when a preseason back injury caused him to lose his starting position to backup Dak Prescott.
-Upon retiring, he was hired by CBS Sports to become the lead color analyst for their NFL telecasts.
+Romo retired after the 2016 season after a preseason back injury caused him to lose his starting position to rookie backup Dak Prescott.
+Upon retiring, Romo was hired by CBS Sports to become the lead color analyst for its NFL telecasts.

 Romo holds several Cowboys team records, including passing touchdowns, passing yards, most games with at least 300 passing yards, and games with three or more touchdown passes.
 He also held a higher passer rating in the fourth quarter than any other NFL quarterback from 2006 to 2013.
-However, Romo's reputation was affected by a lack of postseason success, having won only two of the six playoff games he appeared in and never advancing beyond the divisional round.
-His 97.1 passer rating is the highest among retired players who never appeared in the Super Bowl.
+Romo was less successful in the postseason, winning only two of the six playoff games he appeared in and never advancing beyond the divisional round.
+He was inducted to the College Football Hall of Fame in 2021.